treeverse/lakeFS/docs/reference/oidc.md

     enabled: true
     client_id: example-client-id
     client_secret: exampleSecretValue
+    callback_base_url: https://lakefs.example.com       # The scheme, domain (and port) of your lakeFS installation
     url: https://my-account.oidc-provider-example.com
     default_initial_groups: ["Developers"]
+    friendly_name_claim_name: name                      #  Optional: use the value from this claim as the user's display name
 ```

 Your login page will now include a link to sign-in using the